zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Collider:*** common effect of two causes.
 In DAGs where two arrows collide.
 Thus if you condition on this collider, there can be an association between these two causes even though there is no causal relation between them.
 This is due to the fact that information circulates from one cause to the effect to the second cause.
 	- This leads to *selection bias*: association between A and Y even if A does not cause Y. NB: a common effect is not necessarily a collider: a common effect can be the effect of a collider.
 Selection bias also arises in this case if we condition on the effect of a collider.

+* ***Probability:*** Does probability exist?
+If yes, what is it?
+It's surprising to learn that there is no agreement on this.
+Some people like Bruno de Finetti claimed that probability does not exist - at least not objectively.
+It's in the eye of the beholder: many people have different probabilities of an event depending on their state of knowledge.
+Others defined probability base on notions such as a set of events (Kolmogorov), a long run frequency (Venn), or based on all possible outcomes of an experiment (Gosset).
+	- Seel also: The Lady Tasting Tea, Ch.
+29.

 * ***Significance:*** distinction between statistical and substantive
+	- See also: p-value

 <img src="https://zgtruchlewski.github.io/assets/img/sample/StargazingStata3.jpg" width="426" height="281" />

+* ***sequential ignorability:***

 <!-- These are the most important concepts we've seen in McElreath's book and in the course.
 Try to skim this through and see what sticks and what does not.
 Also, if you come by better definitions, please do send them to me!